James Bond Military Style Part 1

 Before anyone gets their hopes up: I couldn’t find any alternatives with a true funnel neck.
 Or buckle cinch straps at the cuffs.
 Or two chest pockets.
 Seriously, just finding a modern day anorak with a cinch waist was difficult.
 So the options below will help you get close to the OHMSS look.
 But screen accurate they’re not.

-Like the Sierra Designs’ alternative, the evo Anorak would also qualify as technical outerwear.
-This time they’re using their proprietary “Pertex Shield” treatment to make the 100% polyester fabric waterproof and breathable.
+I would say the evo Anorak qualifies as technical outerwear.
+They’re using their proprietary “Pertex Shield” treatment to make the 100% polyester fabric waterproof and breathable.
 The color is very close to what we’re looking for.
 But this one’s missing some key details, like the chest pockets and drawstring waist. evo has sizes small to XL in stock.

 The Living Daylights Combat Boots

 So, did Bond wear Doc Martens in The Living Daylights?
 Screencaps seem to suggest the answer is “Yes”.
 Specifically, it looks like they were their 14 eyelet 1914 model.
 The clues are the triple row of stitching connecting the quarters to the vamp, the distinctive welt stitching (which was probably darkened for the film) and the clear PVC outsole with it’s grooved sides.

 I’ve included the current version of the Docs below.
 But for many of us, a 14 eyelet boot with an 11 inch shaft isn’t really that practical.
 So I’ve focused on alternatives that should be a little more useful for day-to-day wear.